 Industrial, steampunk, or just flat cool!
 That’s what this pipe-fitting and insulator lamp is.
 Wouldn’t this be gorgeous as a set for your pallet headboard?

 Add Edison-style bulbs or the latest LED bulbs to create really beautiful pendant Glass Insulator lamps!

 Make a strong statement with this industrial bedside lamp made from pipes and a vintage glass insulator.

 A dual-lamp bedside or desk lamp from insulators and pipes.
 Industrial strength and vintage beauty combined to make eye-catching lighting!

-Here's a clever way to use a glass insulator: turn it into the lamp BASE!
-Add a copper lamp shade and you've got something amazing for any room of the house.
+Here’s a clever way to use a glass insulator: turn it into the lamp BASE!
+Add a copper lampshade, and you’ve got something unique for any room of the house.
 Could you see these hanging over a pool table?

 Old-school or modern industrial style – it’s up to you when you use Vintage Glass Insulators in your lamps!